catseye/Chrysoberyl/article/Retrocomputing.md

 *   wikipedia: [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64)

 The CPU was a 6510, which was a slightly modified 6502.
+Commodore BASIC 2.0 was in the ROM.

+The `x64` executable from [VICE](http://vice-emu.sourceforge.net/), written in C99 and
+distributed under the GPL, is a generally recommended emulator for the Commodore 64.

 **[Bubble Escape][]** is a video game written for the Commodore 64 where the player must guide a bubble through a multi-screen maze.
 It was originally designed and implemented in Commodore BASIC 2.0 in the mid-80's, and